ITZDevToo/ITZ-SPD-Experimental/doc/build-unix.md

 Security
 ---------------------
-To help make your stipend installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:
+To help make your interzone installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, you can take the following measures:

 * Position Independent Executable